Music Monday: April 1, 2024

 Time for another mid-week Motown break.
 The most well known songwriting team to come out of the Motor City was undoubtedly Holland-Dozier-Holland.
 Just behind them, however, was the prolific duo of Barrett Strong and Norman Whitfield.
 They wrote some of my favorite Marvin Gaye songs (“I Heard It Through The Grapevine” (Day 17), “That’s The Way Love Is” (Day 102), “Too Busy Thinking About My Baby”), a few of my favorite Temptations’ songs (“I Wish It would Rain”, “I Could Never Love Another (After Loving You) (Day 44)”, “I Can’t Get Next to You”), Edwin Starr’s “War” and many others.

 Strong was one of the first singers signed to Motown (when it was originally known as Tamla Records) and was the voice behind its first hit, 1959’s “Money (That’s What I Want)”.
 He was originally credited as a writer as well (along with label founder Berry Gordy and Janie Bradford) but Gordy claimed that was an error and eventually removed Strong’s name.
-But he clearly displayed a talent for songwriting as his & Whitfield’s catalog clearly proves, including today’s song.
+But he clearly displayed a talent for songwriting as his & Whitfield’s catalog undoubtedly proves, including today’s song.
 It may not be as well known as Gaye’s hits and the group behind it may not be as famous as The Temptations (who recorded this tune first) but it is still one fabulous track.
 And it offers some of the best advice I think anyone has ever received from a song.

 Smiling faces show no traces